cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyProject.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/project#id DataLaunchdarklyProject#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/data-sources/project#id DataLaunchdarklyProject#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `tags`<sup>Optional</sup> <a name="tags" id="@cdktf/provider-launchdarkly.dataLaunchdarklyProject.DataLaunchdarklyProject.Initializer.parameter.tags"></a>

-- *Type:* typing.List[str]

-Tags associated with your resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/project#tags DataLaunchdarklyProject#tags}

 ---